This Ipsos UK Survey and your personal data

 How long will Ipsos UK retain my personal data and identifiable responses?

-If you agree to be recontacted for further research, Ipsos UK will retain your data in a way that can identify you and your contact information for 24 months.
+If you agree to be recontacted for further research after you completed the PAMCo survey, Ipsos UK will retain your data in a way that can identify you and your contact information for 24 months.

-Otherwise, within 12 months of you completing the survey (or your paper questionnaire being received by us), we will securely delete your contact details, and survey ID, which will anonymise the data we hold about you.
+Otherwise, within 12 months of you completing the survey, we will securely delete your contact details, and survey id, which will anonymise the data we hold about you.

 The anonymous research data will be kept permanently.